Jieyab89/OSINT-Cheat-sheet/contribution.md

 ## Format

-- Use heading 1 for title or category
+- Use heading 1 for title or category (example # Instagram)
 - Use list and url
 - Use english